thefaftek-git/voice-conversational-ai/README.md

 # Voice Conversational AI

 This project aims to develop a new voice conversational AI model.
-The initial implementation includes a Python script that uses Whisper X to convert MP3 files to transcripts.
+The initial implementation includes a Python script that uses Whisper to convert MP3 files to transcripts.

 ## Features

-- Speech-to-text transcription using Whisper X
+- Speech-to-text transcription using OpenAI's Whisper model
 - Support for MP3 audio files
 - Easy-to-use Python interface

 ## Getting Started